-This algorithm is in the alpha tier.
-For more information on algorithm tiers, see Graph algorithms.
+This feature is in the alpha tier.
+For more information on feature tiers, see API Tiers.

 This page explains how to create and configure a node regression pipeline.

 Creating a pipeline

 The first step of building a new pipeline is to create one using gds.alpha.pipeline.nodeRegression.create.
 This stores a trainable pipeline object in the pipeline catalog of type Node regression training pipeline.
 This represents a configurable pipeline that can later be invoked for training, which in turn creates a regression model.
 The latter is a model which is stored in the catalog with type NodeRegression.